yeasy/learning_pickleball/05_dink_en.md

 ## Speedup During Dink

-When the opponent’s dink is too high or too long, you can try to speedup to attack.
+When the opponent’s dink is too high or too long, you can try to speedup to attack the opponent.

+### When to Attack
+The key to a successful speedup attack is to choose the right time.
+If a wrong attack is made, it is often easy for the opponent to counterattack.
+So, here are the three good timings for starting a speedup attack:
+* The opponent's return is too high or too long: At this time, you can attack from top to bottom, forcing the opponent to make a mistake or retreat;
+* The opponent's position is unbalanced: At this time, you can force the opponent to have no time to return the ball or further lose position, creating a better attack opportunity;
+* Confidently to counterattack the opponent's return: At this time, you can actively induce the opponent's volley return and then counterattack.

+### Attack Target Selection
 With targeting to various positions, the defense challenge will be different, as shown in the figure below.

 * **Red Area**: Positions where the opponent is easy to defend or even counterattack, including most of the forehand position and the overhead area.
 Always avoid this area;
 * **Green Area**: Positions where it is difficult for the opponent to defend or form a high-quality return, including positions below the net, around the shoulder on the forehand, and farther area on the backhand.
 Try to target this area;